 What This Means for Your Hosting Choice

 Understanding hosting business models helps you pick the right provider.
-Companies optimizing for maximum profit often skimp on support and infrastructure.
+Companies optimising for maximum profit often skimp on support and infrastructure.

 Look for providers that charge fair prices.
-Don't chase bottom-dollar hosting unless you truly need commodity service.
-Race-to-the-bottom pricing usually means cut corners eventually.
+Do not chase bottom-dollar hosting unless you truly need commodity service.
+Race-to-the-bottom pricing usually means corners get cut eventually.

 Ask potential providers about their churn rates and customer lifetime value.
 Companies with healthy unit economics invest in customer success.
-Those desperately acquiring customers at unsustainable prices will disappoint you.
+Those frantically acquiring customers at unsustainable prices will disappoint you.

 Use our hosting match tool to find providers.
 Look for companies aligned with your technical needs and budget.
-Cheap hosting isn't evil.
-But understand what you're getting.
+Cheap hosting is not evil.
+Understand what you are getting.

 A $3/month provider might be perfect for a personal blog.
-But terrible for a business site that needs reliable support and performance.
+It will be terrible for a business site that needs reliable support and performance.

-For agencies and businesses, pay attention to support quality metrics.
+For agencies and businesses, scrutinise support quality metrics.
 Providers tracking first-response times care about operational excellence.
 Those focused solely on uptime percentages might leave you hanging.

 - Average support response times (under 2 hours is good)